ArielMejiaDev/filament-printable/README.md

 ## Print Filament Forms

-By default Filament adds some flexible grids to form elements, if you want to set explicitly specific distribution for elements to print documents.
+By default, Filament adds some flexible grids to form elements, if you want to set explicitly specific distribution for elements to print documents.

 You can use Filament `Grid` and `Section` elements to distribute elements inside a form: